-Furnishing Futures is a community project in North East London that aims to fully furnish the homes of families who are experiencing furniture poverty by using good quality items that would have gone to landfill and collecting community donations of preloved furniture and items for the home.
+Furnishing Futures is a charitable initiative in London that aims to fully furnish the homes of families who are experiencing furniture poverty by using good quality items donated by the interiors industry that would have gone to landfill and collecting community donations of good quality preloved furniture and items for the home.
 We believe that by helping families create a safe and comfortable home, we can give them back their dignity and hope for the future.

 What is furniture poverty?

 Furniture poverty is when people do not have basic items that most of us take for granted.
 This includes beds, chairs and sofas etc but also flooring, curtains and white goods such as a cooker, fridge or washing machine.

 Why does furniture poverty exist?